 Visitors and delivery drivers who do not have a badge can push the call button, which is staffed 8:15 to 5:00 business days.

-What is open this summer and fall?
+What is open this fall?

 Due to increasing COVID-19 cases in Dallas County, our Childcare Center is closed until further notice, probably not to open until 2021.

 The Computer Lab is located in the Mahler Building and is open this fall.
 When using the Computer Lab, practice six-foot physical distancing and wear a mask.
 Use the hand sanitizer provided as you enter and leave the Computer Lab.
 Please use a sanitizing wipe to clean your workstation (keyboard and mouse) before and after each use.
 Since the Mahler 6 lab capacity will be reduced for physical distancing, we also have additional student computers available in Mahler 4 that may be used when a class is not meeting in that room.

 Cowan is closed to visitors until further notice.
 When Cowan reopens, visitors must practice posted hygiene protocols including wearing a mask and practice six-foot physical distancing.

 Faculty, staff and students have been issued swipe badge keys to open doors as needed.
 Non-DIU personnel may only enter as DIU accompanied guests, must wear a mask and practice six-foot physical distancing.
 If you are visiting campus and need access to DIU buildings, go to the Mahler Welcome Center first to speak to the receptionist or phone the ILC campus main line at 972-708-7400.

 The Dining Hall provides lunch M-F, served from 12:00-12:45 pm.

 Guests are expected to wear a mask until seated and eat with six-foot physical distancing.
 Because seating is limited, plan to take your lunch out most days.